troykelly/live-news-break/README.md

 To test with docker, see the example command below.

-This will create a completly dry read, as we can't distribute the audio files with the package - you will have to create or find your own.
+This will create a completely dry read, as we can't distribute the audio files with the package - you will have to create or find your own.

 ```bash
 docker run --rm -e OPENAI_API_KEY=SETKEYHERE -e NEWS_READER_OUTPUT_DIR=/mnt/audio -v "${PWD}:/mnt/audio" ghcr.io/troykelly/live-news-break:edge
 ```
 *Make sure to set your correct OPENAI_API_KEY*

 ## Prerequisites